Have you ever wondered: What about poor, old Jacob Marley?

-Jacob travels over time & space, backwards & into the future, to sew up loose ends & answer questions about Jacob Marley, Ebenezer’s erstwhile partner & ghostly visitor.
-Jacob serves as both homage & denouement to Charles Dickens’ beloved classic, A Christmas Story.
+Jacob travels over time & space, to sew up loose ends & answer questions about Ebenezer Scrooge’s erstwhile partner & ghostly visitor, serving as an homage to Charles Dickens & his beloved classic, A Christmas Carol

 Inquiries may be sent to firstname.lastname@example.org